Libertarians nominate ex-Governor Gary Johnson for president

 Democratic President Barack Obama is seeking re-election in the November election.
 Former Massachusetts Governor Mitt Romney is the presumptive Republican nominee.

 Party officials hope they can count on supporters of Republican presidential candidate Ron Paul for votes in the general election.
-Paul’s campaign has focused on issues favored by Libertarians like small government and a non-interventionist foreign policy, which
+Paul’s campaign has focused on issues favored by Libertarians like small government and a non-interventionist foreign policy.

 Paul, who ran for president as a Libertarian in 1988, is the last remaining Republican challenger to Romney.
 The Texas congressman is far behind in the polls and has not won a single nominating contest.